 Presented by Songs at the Center

 Keith’s song, “Hold On,” won the People’s Choice Award in the Nashville Songwriters Association International/Country Music Television songwriting competition.
-He is a two-time selection to Songwriter Serenade,and recently headlined a solo concert at the prestigious Blue Rock Artist Ranch and Studio, in Texas.
-He also appeared in the premiere season of Songs at the Center.
-Drawing from his years as a firefighter, Keith merges straightforward vocals with image-driven lyrics that resonate with honesty.
+He is a two-time selection to Songwriter Serenade, finishing as a finalist and semi-finalist.
+He recently headlined a solo concert at the prestigious Blue Rock Artist Ranch and Studio, in Texas.
+He also appears in the current season of Songs at the Center.

-Parker MacDonell is a veteran of the L.A. club scene and college student unions across the U.S. He has shared the stage with Chuck Berry, Bo Diddley, Mary Travers and Christine Lavin.
+Parker is a veteran of the LA club scene and college student unions across the US.
+He has shared the stage with Chuck Berry, Bo Diddley, Mary Travers and Christine Lavin.
 He’s a pioneer in the Columbus music scene, including a founder of Six String Concerts.
-His CD releases are Home to the Heart and Looking for You.
+His CD releases are Home to the Heart, and Looking for You.